rupali317/results-summary-component-main/README.md

 ## Acknowledgments

-- I express my gratitude towards my mentor - Deborah for the insightful code review session and for helpi TBD
+- I express my gratitude towards my mentor - Deborah for the insightful code review session and for demonstrating how styled ocmponents can be used to effectively display the variation in stylings of results.
+- I thank Front end mentor members in answering my doubts related to the usage of css custom properties in `@font-face`